KonstDelis/Alpha_Compiler-Virtual_Machine/README.md

 ### Alpha Virtual Machine
 After creating the binary file with the alpha compiler you can run it using command `./avm` on linux or `./avm.out` on mac, with these flags:
 - `binaryFile.abc`: where binaryFileName the name of the binary file was created.
 Note: avm allows only files with .abc file extension
 - `-debug`: used for debugging.
-Will print tables and instructions loaded from binary file and will print ountput for each instruction that is executaed
+Will print tables and instructions loaded from binary file and will print output for each instruction that is executaed

 ## Supported Library Functions
 function | description